Shaddai

 8. Giving a D'var Torah

-The process of such growth is ultimately mysterious and divine: "The Kingdom of God is as if a man should cast seed on the earth, and should sleep and rise night and day, and the seed should spring up and grow, he doesn't know how.
-For the earth bears fruit: first the blade, then the ear, then the full grain in the ear.
-But when the fruit is ripe, immediately he puts forth the sickle, because the harvest has come" (Mark 4:26-29).
+The process of spiritual growth is ultimately mysterious and divine: "The Kingdom of God is like someone who spreads seed on the ground.
+He goes to sleep and gets up, night and day, and the seed sprouts and grows, though he does not know how.
+By itself (αὐτομάτη, "automatically") the soil produces a crop, first the stalk, then the head, then the full grain in the head.
+And when the grain is ripe, he comes in with his sickle because the harvest has come" (Mark 4:26-29).

 You might want to discuss the meaning of these various parables at this time and discuss the "fruit of the Spirit" in your life.
 As the Living Torah, we recognize that Yeshua is the Tree of Life (עֵץ־חַיִּים) for all who will cling to Him (Prov.
 3:18).